CybersecurityAutomationWorkshop/caw2022/index.md

 - virtually over web, contributing ["sweat equity"](./SweatEquity/README.md) virtually
 - virtually over web, general attendee

-Please sign up for one ticket per person, and one person per ticket.
+Please sign up for **one ticket per person**, and **one person per ticket**.
+If you attending physically for part of day, and virtually for part of day - please sign up for physically.
+If you aren't sure about sweat equity, then your company is probably not on [Sweat Equity](./SweatEquity), and you should sign up general admission.
 If you are not sure, pick one
 and change it later if plans change.